Skip to main content

 EA Sports FC 26 was developed by EA Canada.

 EA Sports FC 26 has received neutral reviews from players.
-Most players liked this game for its gameplay but disliked it for its optimization.
+Most players liked EA Sports FC 26 for its graphics but disliked it for its gameplay.

 EA Sports FC 26 is a single player game with multiplayer and local co-op support.